Rexios80/hds_overlay/README.md

   font-size: 700%; /* Change font size */
 }
 .calText {
-  color: black; /* "!important" is not necessary for this one. */
+  color: black; /* "!important" is not necessary for this one */
   font-family: Arial, sans-serif;
   text-shadow: 0 0;
   font-size: 700%;